 Seavey et al. (2011) documented large declines of about a 66% net loss in oyster reef area in the Suwannee Sound region from 1982-2011.
-This work documented highest declines in offshore reefs with about an 88% decline, followed by nearshore reefs (-61%), and inshore (-50%).
-Our oyster density results over time and space also show declines in oyster counts with the largest declines occurring in inshore areas, which may be becoming more similar to offshore and nearshore regions based on counts.
-(Figure 3).
+This work documented highest declines in offshore reefs with about 88% decline, followed by nearshore reefs (-61%), and inshore (-50%).
+Our oyster density results over time and space also show declines in oyster counts with the largest declines occurring in inshore areas, which may be becoming more similar to offshore and nearshore regions based on counts (Figure 3).
 What is not known is whether these inshore losses are offset by formation of new reefs elsewhere, although this could possibly be assessed through satellite, drone based, or other surveys (Grizzle et al. 2018; Windle et al. 2019).
 Seavey et al. (2011) reported inland colonization of salt marsh by oysters in inshore areas of Suwannee Sound, but those increases did not offset net losses experienced in nearshore and offshore reefs.
 Successional habitat processes have been observed in this region with the conversion of coastal forest to marsh as well as loss of coastal forest communities over the course of decades (Geselbracht et al. 2011; Raabe and Stumpf 2016).
-At longer time scales, oyster reef distribution along the west coast of Florida has been shown to be quite dynamic in time and space, with Locker et al. (2016) documenting fossilized oyster communities in what is now 116-135 m of water along the central west-Florida shelf.
-Hine et al. (1988) described the complex interactions between geology, currents, and the formation and persistence of oyster reefs along the west coast of Florida and suggested that seaward oyster reefs are the ones most susceptible to degradation due to higher salinity levels, marine predators, and wave action.
+At longer time scales, oyster reef distribution along the west coast of Florida has been shown to be quite dynamic in time and space, with Locker et al. (2016) documenting fossilized oyster communities now inundated by 116-135 m of water along the central west-Florida shelf.
+Hine et al. (1988) described the complex interactions between geology, currents, and the formation and persistence of oyster reefs along the west coast of Florida and suggested that seaward oyster reefs are most susceptible to degradation due to higher salinity levels, marine predators, and wave action.
 These predictions were supported by Wright et al (2005) who identified that most of the oyster bars in Suwannee Sound developed from deltaic sediment deposits.
 Seavey et al. (2011) showed that once an oyster reef degrades to the point of losing the covering of shell, the likelihood of that reef reforming and persisting is very low, at least over a period of a decade.
 This scenario was reinforced by the findings of Frederick et al. (2016) who showed experimentally that addition of limestone substrate to the degraded Lone Cabbage reef resulted in a rapid and substantial recruitment of oysters.

 <B>Implications